ilylabs/ilylabs.github.io/_projects/ComplexMats-lungs.md

 #### Second phase of the project

 [Pr.
 Isabelle Villemure](https://www.polymtl.ca/expertises/en/villemure-isabelle), [Dr. George Rakovich M.D.](https://www.ctsnet.org/home/grakovich) and myself are currently pursuing this project with a second phase that aims at studying the local mechanics and behavior of airleaks that appear after resection.

-To do so, we are currently hiring a **PhD student in Mechcanical Engineering**.
-[Follow the instruction provided here if you'd like to apply](/research_opportunities/index.md).